flipp-oss/deimos/README.md

 ### Test Helpers

 There are helper methods available to configure Deimos for different types of testing scenarios.
-Currently there is a helper defined for unit tests and for testing Kafka releated code.
+Currently there are helpers defined for unit tests and for testing Kafka related code.
 You can use it as follows:

 ```ruby
 # The following can be added to a rpsec file so that each unit